whatapalaver-tutorials/univ_app/README.md

 # Ruby on Rails - University App

 This is a post-Makers project to reinforce my understanding of the Ruby on Rails framework.
+I don't plan to run tests for this experiment (shhhh!).

 How to Run
 -----